centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 A_NoDrug_R2_sub.fastq
 ```

 One useful thing to check initially is that the R1 and R2 files for each pair contain the same number of reads.
-If they don’t then it suggests something is wrong, the two files might be out of sync, or one file may be truncated.
+If they don’t, then it suggests something is wrong, the two files might be out of sync, or one file may be truncated.

 Here is the command to count the number of lines in a file: